DeLaMoraRodrigo/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+          A relational database is a database where data is stored in tables that reference each other, and SQL is a language that queries a database

 - [ ] Why do tables need a `primary key`?

+          So you can identify each entry in a table uniquely

 - [ ] What is the name given to a table column that references the primary key on another table.

+          It is called a foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+          You need multiple entries in a table that are associated with multiple entries in another table

 ## Minimum Viable Product